hyena/muck-websocket/README.md

 TODO
 ====
-Use telnet codes to pass along the ip of the client.
+ * Use telnet codes to pass along the ip of the client.
+ * Session management/reconnects
+ * Impose real origin checks.